Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings: Results and Discussion

 In Fig.\ref{fig:m_vs_beta_diff_N} we compare the $m_1$ results for three different system sizes $N=16,32,64$ for both $\alpha=1.8,0.8$.
 The vertical dashed lines here refer to the $\beta_c$ that we extract from FSS of the Schmidt gap data for larger $N$'s in Sec.\ref{Sec:4.1}.
 Interestingly, for $1.8$, the system-size effect is not very prominent.
 Thus, the signal from the $m_1$ even for a lower $N$ is capable of giving a good indication of the critical point.
 Whereas for $0.8$ the estimate of $\beta_c$ from FSS is significantly away from the peaks of the three $m_1$ curves.
 Noticeably, the peak shifts towards the dashed line as $N$ increases from $16$ to $64$.
 Therefore, the system size effect is larger in $\alpha=0.8$ than in $\alpha=1.8$.
-This is again consistent with the LRTFIM being a long-range model for $\alpha<1$, whereas being short range for $\alpha>1$.
+This is again consistent with LRTFIM being in the long-range regime for the first value of $\alpha$, whereas being in the short range regime for the other.
 Here we do not show the system size effect for $m_2$, as for all sampling purposes we kept $\mathcal{N}=10^4,$ which is not good enough for $N=64$ in order to get a lower variance.